fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 (matrix-matrix multiplication followed by an addition), a ReLU operator (single call to a max function with 0) and a softmax operator.
 The softmax operator is the most complex part, don't worry I will show you some CPU code that is fairly easy to understand.
-The GPU version gets a bit complicated and is only constructed on a fairly simplistic version.
+The GPU version gets a bit complicated and is only constructed in a fairly simplistic version.

 <figure markdown>
 ![Image](../figures/basic_graph_operations.png){ width="300" }